Pune city, rural areas may see Covid restrictions easing as test positivity rate comes down

-Covid-19 restrictions in Pune city and Pune rural may see relaxations from Monday onwards given both the areas have been on a declining curve in test positivity rate (TPR).
+Covid-19 restrictions in Pune city and Pune rural may see relaxations from Monday given both the areas have seen a declining curve in test positivity rate (TPR).

-On Wednesday, Pune Municipal Corporation (PMC) recorded a TPR of 4.6 as only 311 out of 6758 samples tested positive in 24 hours.
-With TPR coming down to less than five from 6.5 on June 6, Pune city may come down to Level-2 of restrictions.
+On Wednesday, the Pune Municipal Corporation (PMC) recorded a TPR of 4.6 as only 311 out of 6,758 samples tested positive in 24 hours.
+With TPR coming down to less than 5 from 6.5 on June 6, Pune city may come down to Level-2 of restrictions.

 As per the Maharashtra government’s five-level unlock plan unveiled last week, each administrative unit is placed in five tiers of restrictions based on TPR and oxygen-bed occupancy.